-The case against a more inclusive, consolidated model is that it places too much authority in the hands of either a single administrator or a commission consisting of a small number of “enlightened amateurs” who will rely too on the advice of full-time professionals in the . a sweeping mandate, the balancing and tradeoffs among different values and interests set in different elect statutes will take place confidential debates within a small commission or even through the reasoning of a single unelected public official at the apex of the agency. certain politically sensitive functions (such as party registration redistribution) into different bodies could insulate the main from criticism.
+The case against a more inclusive, consolidated model is that it places too much authority in the hands of either a single electoral administrator or a commission consisting of a small number of “enlightened amateurs,” who will rely too heavily on the advice of full-time professionals in the EMB.
+Because this model has a sweeping mandate, the balancing and trade-offs among different values and interests set out in different electoral statutes will take place in confidential debates within a small commission or even through the reasoning of a single unelected public official at the apex of the agency.
+As a result, separating certain politically sensitive functions (such as party registration and redistribution) into different bodies could insulate the main EMB from criticism.

-These are not irrelevant concerns but they can be addressed by structural separations inside an agency, as was done in the Canadian case independent boundaries commissions and appoint the Commissioner of Canada Elections responsible for enforc As for the concern about an undue concentration of power, th risk can be addressed by strong external requirements for transparency and accountability.
+These are not irrelevant concerns, but they can be addressed by structural separations inside an agency, as was done in the Canadian case by creating the ten independent boundaries commissions and appointing the Commissioner of Canada Elections to be responsible for enforcing electoral laws.
+Although the Commissioner is housed within the administrative framework of Elections Canada, he operates independently.
+He can accept complaints about violations of election law from any source.
+Many matters are referred to his office as a result of reporting, monitoring and auditing work done within Elections Canada.
+It is his decision, however, whether or not to investigate and what remedies should be applied to deal with violations of the law, including deciding whether or not to prosecute.
+As for the concern about an undue concentration of power, this risk can be addressed by having strong external requirements for transparency and accountability.

 Our county studies suggest that there is a link between the laws, structures and regulatory processes of electoral management and the substantive issues that have appeared over time on the political and government agendas in each of the countries.
-In other words, the substantive issues that arise from changes in society, including new technologies and shifts in public opinion, as well as changes to the practices of political parties, have often resulted in legislati, new or modifications to existing new secondary rules and procedures to deal with real and perceived problems in the electoral process.
-In turn these changes to the governance processes for elections affect the behaviour of politicians, political parties and other actors in the political process, including creati incentives to search for ways to avoid the constraints of law and regulations.
+In other words, the substantive issues that arise from changes in society, including new technologies and shifts in public opinion, as well as changes to the practices of political parties, have often resulted in changes to legislation, creation of new EMBs or modifications to existing EMBs as well as new secondary rules and procedures to deal with real and perceived problems in the electoral process.
+In turn, these changes to the governance processes for elections affect the behaviour of politicians, political parties and other actors in the political process, including creating incentives to search for ways to avoid the constraints of law and regulations.